 Places to go that would give you a clear idea of the kind of ku I enjoy would be the journal I previously edited, R’r (the journal’s blog also had many ku selected from various other journals and publications), the anthologies I’ve edited with Lee Gurga, Haiku 21, Haiku 2014, Haiku 2015, and Haiku 2016, and also the vast array of “H21 ku” presented in The Disjunctive Dragonfly : A New Approach to English-Language Haiku by Richard Gilbert.

 is/let is also interested in minimal poems that blur the line/s between short poetry and haiku, displaying a kind of lineage or kinship.
-What comes to mind is work by Craig Dworkin (Motes), Robert Grenier (Sentences, Oakland), Larry Eigner (The Collected Poems), Rae Armantrout, and, to a more radical extent, P. Inman (Ocker, Ad Infinitum).
+What comes to mind is work by Craig Dworkin (Motes), Robert Grenier (Sentences, Oakland), Larry Eigner (The Collected Poems), Rae Armantrout, and P. Inman (Ocker, Ad Infinitum).

 Send upwards of 20 or so unpublished ku (a sequence/short-form poem is treated as singular) to email@example.com